Governance Language

 The purpose is not to reject these words.
 The purpose is to clarify that moral or safety language becomes fragile when it is used as a signal without sufficient grounding in evidence, accountability, reversibility, and actual restraint.

 This page functions as a caution layer for the archive.
-It helps distinguish genuine reflective restraint from performative language, symbolic compliance, or ethical branding.
+It helps distinguish genuine reflective restraint from performative language, symbolic compliance, or ethical branding without becoming a policy layer, governance authority, certification system, benchmark, runtime guardrail, audit mechanism, or safety guarantee.

 Primary essay